LamaAlQarni/Podcast-data-analysis-and-recommendation/README.md

 # Podcast Listening Behavior Analysis & Recommendation System
-This project analyzes user listening behavior in a podcast platform dataset and builds a logic-based recommender system using user activity data, gender, age group, and location.
+This project analyzes user listening behavior in a podcast platform dataset and builds a logic-based recommender system using user activity data, age group, and location.

 ## Data Loading & Processing
 - No Missing Values.